GauravMewari/BloomEye/README.md

 # Getting Started
 1. Clone the repository: git clone https://github.com/your-username/BloomEye.git
 2. Open the project in Android Studio
+3. Setup with your own firebase and IOT Devices & include google.service.json file
-3. Build and run the app on your Android device or emulator
+4. Build and run the app on your Android device or emulator

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to BloomEye, please fork the repository and submit a pull request.